stpatrickw/twinkl-tech-test/README.md

 XDebug is installed - to use it you will need to set up path mappings in your IDE to point from the location of your local files to the /var folder of the container.

+### As soon as the docker spins up all containers the following commands inside TwinklPhp container should be executed:

+1) Install composer dependencies:
+`composer install`

+2) Create a schema for User table in DB:
+`bin/console doctrine:migration:migrate`

+### How to Test:
+Use Postman or run the following console command:

+`curl -X POST http://localhost/signup -H "Content-Type: application/json" -d '{"firstName": "Andrey", "lastName": "Demidenko", "email": "test@test.com", "type": "student"}'`